SofusHilfling-School/Test-Assignments/Assignment-2/README.md

     );
 ```

-Their syntax are very simalar as the code examples show.
-However, there are some diffrences between the two frameworks that I will elaborate a little on.
+Their syntax are very similar as the code examples show.
+However, there are some differences between the two frameworks that I will elaborate a little on.

 ### Differences

-The main diffrence is that Moq uses its `Mock` type as a base for creating the mocks functionallity.
-This isnt an issue when initializing the mocks, but when the actual object are needed `.Object` has to be called to get the true object.
+The main difference is that Moq uses its `Mock` type as a base for creating the mocks functionality.
+This isn’t an issue when initializing the mocks, but when the actual object are needed `.Object` has to be called to get the true object.
 FakeItEasy handles this by treating all objects as mocks, and then at runtime figures out if its an actual mock object.
 This obviously makes FakeItEasy less type safe than Moq.

 ### Which one do I prefer & why?

-The two frameworks are so similar that I dont have any strong preferences towards the one or the other.
+The two frameworks are so similar that I don’t have any strong preferences towards the one or the other.
 I would however choose FakeItEasy over Moq because of its syntax.
-This is mostly because of the way FakeItEasy handles its natrual mock objects compared to Moq's `Mock` objects.
-I find it more natural when writing, and reading, my tests to have the actual types compared to calling `.Object` everytime I have to use the object.
+This is mostly because of the way FakeItEasy handles its natural mock objects compared to Moq's `Mock` objects.
+I find it more natural when writing, and reading, my tests to have the actual types compared to calling `.Object` every time I have to use the object.